nih-niddk-mbs/StochasticGene.jl/README.md

 ```
 julia> ] test StochasticGene
 ```
-(don't worry if it doesn't work as I sometimes forget to update it to match changes in code)
+(this could take 10 or more minutes)

 Command "]" brings you into the Julia Package environment, "Ctrl C" gets out

-StochasticGene will be updated periodically, to update on Julia type
+StochasticGene will be updated periodically, to update to a new version type

 ```
 julia> ] update StochasticGene
 ```

 StochasticGene requires a specific directory structure where data are stored and results are saved.
 At the top is the `root` folder (e.g. "scRNA" or "RNAfits") with subfolders `data` and `results`.
 Inside `data` are two more folders  `alleles` and `halflives`,  containing allele numbers and half lives, respectively.
 The command `rna_setup` will create the folder structure.
 New allele numbers and halflives for new cells can be added directly to the folders.
-The files should be csv format and have the form `[cell name]_alleles.csv` or `[cell name]_halflife.csv`.
+These files should be csv format and have the form `[cell name]_alleles.csv` or `[cell name]_halflife.csv`.

 ```
 julia> using StochasticGene